FAQs

 Is Camp dangerous?

-Sun Camp has the risks that any outdoor camp has – exposure to a rugged physical environment with extreme weather and physical activities in the woods.
-It is important for all participants to drink plenty of water during the heat, have appropriate rain gear and know their own physical limits.
+Sun Camp has the same risks that any outdoor camp has—exposure to a rugged physical environment with extreme weather and physical activities in the woods.
+It is important for all participants to drink plenty of water during the heat, have appropriate rain gear, and know their own physical limits.

 Who is responsible for putting on three camps each year?

-All three camps are run by the Sun Camp Leadership Group, a body of experienced staff who commit to making sure that camps happen every summer in France, Nova Scotia and Colorado.
-If you have concerns regarding camp that you would like to bring to the Leadership Group´s attention, you can email the Chair here.
+All three camps are run by the Sun Camp Leadership Group, a body of experienced staff who commit to making sure that camps happen every summer in France, Nova Scotia, and Colorado.
+If you have concerns regarding camp that you would like to bring to the Leadership Groups attention, please email us.

 How do I become Sun Camp Staff?